-12.2.5 - Parallel Park (Conventional)
+12.2.3 - Parallel Park (Conventional)

-You may be asked to park in a parallel parking space that is on your right.
-You are to drive past the parking space and back into it bringing the rear of your vehicle as close as possible to the rear of the space without crossing side or rear boundaries marked by cones.
+You will be asked to park in a parallel parking space that is on your right.
+You are to drive past the parking space and back into it without crossing side or rear boundaries marked by cones.
 You are required to get your vehicle completely into the space.
-(See Figure 12.5)
+(See Figure 12.3)